survivejs/maintenance-book/manuscript/packaging/05-standalone-builds.md

 ## Conclusion

 Generating standalone builds is more common for application purposes than for packaging.
 Especially popular packages tend to have standalone builds and it’s common to find them both in non-minified (`.js`) and minified (`.min.js`) formats.

+You’ll learn how to manage dependencies in the next chapter.